 Research excellence, innovation and impact is at the heart of what we do.

-The Department of Criminology is renowned for undertaking pioneering and transformative research.
+The School of Criminology is renowned for undertaking pioneering and transformative research.
 As well as conducting large-scale studies, we are also regularly commissioned by organisations within the public, private and third sector to conduct smaller, tailored pieces of research.

 - To undertake transformational research which acts as a catalyst for the development of effective and sustainable policy responses to victims and perpetrators, and the improvement of the criminal justice system